ILO Plug-In Radiant Heating Panel – wall/ceiling mount

 Specifications

-ILO Infrared Heating Panel Specifications:
+ILO Plug-In Radiant Heating Panel Specifications:

 NOTE: Specifications are shown at 120 volts only.